trustedtomato/pokemon-app/README.md

 - [ ] add unit tests for everything (reach 100% coverage)
 - [ ] display even more things on the Pokemon modal
 - [ ] add fade-in and fade-out transition to modal dialog
-- [ ] publish to GitHub Pages with a GitHub Action